-Breast Reconstruction Surgery for Women in South Jersey
+Breast Reconstruction Surgery for Women

 Undergoing a mastectomy as a result of breast cancer treatment may leave you with a mixture of emotions: the relief of the removal of cancer but also the devastation of losing one or both breasts.
 Breast reconstruction may be an option you have considered to restore feelings of self-confidence and complete recovery.
 Board-certified plastic surgeon Dr. Franckle has performed numerous breast reconstructive surgeries to help women who have undergone a mastectomy find a renewed confidence in their bodies.

 Breast reconstruction surgery rebuilds one or both breasts that were lost to a mastectomy.
 It is not considered cosmetic surgery since it restores natural appearance and function of the breasts.
 There are two general types of breast reconstruction: breast reconstruction with your own tissue or breast reconstruction with tissue expanders and implants.
 The most suitable method(s) for your situation will be discussed with you during your consultation with Dr. Franckle.

 Who is the Best Candidate for Breast Reconstruction?

 Depending on your situation, breast reconstruction can take place during or after a mastectomy.
 Most candidates for reconstructive surgery have recently undergone a mastectomy of one or both breasts and wish to restore the shape and volume of their breasts.
 Determining your candidacy for breast reconstruction surgery mainly depends on your overall health, smoking history, breast cancer treatment, and the shape and size of your body.
 It is also vital to consult with your primary doctor when making this decision.